New York manufacturing indicator falls due to omicron effect

 The report also suggests that inflation will remain stubbornly high well into this year.
 While current price metrics from the survey declined, expectations about prices paid and received six months from now rose to record highs.

 In general, manufacturers in the state remained upbeat about the outlook.
-The Fed’s measure of future business conditions remained solid at 35.1, reflecting a pick-up in expected order growth.
+The Fed’s measure of future business conditions remained strong at 35.1, reflecting a pick-up in expected order growth.

 In addition, the Fed’s capital expenditures index rose to the highest level since 2006 and technology spending improved slightly, indicating that companies plan big increases in investment in the coming months.